Screw the Omega

 “Boy, do you know what I am?
 I’m a demon.
 Why in the flying FUCK.
 Should I care what some brat has worked for?”
 Hyoukiri snarled.

 “A samurai boy like you wouldn’t understand.
 Your kind views death as honorable, as some tawdry performance.
 I am no samurai.
 I am also no common Yokai.
-I am the aragami of death and despair itself!”
+I’m something more than you can possibly comprehend, boy.”
 As he monologues, the flames continue to bounce viciously with the rhythm of his cadence.

 “Yet you’ve been cooped up in a katana for half a millennia, and now you’re so wound up about it you’d rather die than have a decent conversation with anybody willing to listen,” Neji said in a blank, yet bitingly pointed tone.
 Nonconfrontational didn’t mean he wouldn’t tell the truth.